Mayan languages: Colonial period

 During the Spanish colonization of Central America, all indigenous languages were eclipsed by Spanish, which became the new prestige language.
-The use of Mayan languages in many important domains of society, including administration, religion and literature, came to an end.
+The use of Mayan languages came to an end in many important domains of society, including administration, religion and literature.
 Yet the Maya area was more resistant to outside influence than others, and perhaps for this reason, many Maya communities still retain a high proportion of monolingual speakers.
 The Maya area is now dominated by the Spanish language.
 While a number of Mayan languages are moribund or are considered endangered, others remain quite viable, with speakers across all age groups and native language use in all domains of society.

 Modern period

 As Maya archaeology advanced during the 20th century and nationalist and ethnic-pride-based ideologies spread, the Mayan-speaking peoples began to develop a shared ethnic identity as Maya, the heirs of the Maya civilization.

 The word "Maya" was likely derived from the postclassical Yucatán city of Mayapan; its more restricted meaning in pre-colonial and colonial times points to an origin in a particular region of the Yucatán Peninsula.
 The broader meaning of "Maya" now current, while defined by linguistic relationships, is also used to refer to ethnic or cultural traits.
 Most Maya identify first and foremost with a particular ethnic group, e.g. as "Yucatec" or "Kʼicheʼ"; but they also recognize a shared Maya kinship.
 Language has been fundamental in defining the boundaries of that kinship.
 Fabri writes: "The term Maya is problematic because Maya peoples do not constitute a homogeneous identity.
 Maya, rather, has become a strategy of self-representation for the Maya movements and its followers.
 The Academia de Lenguas Mayas de Guatemala (ALMG) finds twenty-one distinct Mayan languages."
 This pride in unity has led to an insistence on the distinctions of different Mayan languages, some of which are so closely related that they could easily be referred to as dialects of a single language.
 But, given that the term "dialect" has been used by some with racialist overtones in the past, as scholars made a spurious distinction between Amerindian "dialects" and European "languages", the preferred usage in Mesoamerica in recent years has been to designate the linguistic varieties spoken by different ethnic group as separate languages.

 In Guatemala, matters such as developing standardized orthographies for the Mayan languages are governed by the Academia de Lenguas Mayas de Guatemala (ALMG; Guatemalan Academy of Mayan Languages), which was founded by Maya organisations in 1986.
 Following the 1996 peace accords, it has been gaining a growing recognition as the regulatory authority on Mayan languages both among Mayan scholars and the Maya peoples.

+Such has been the scale of immigration from Central America to the U.S. that K'iche' (or Quiche) and Mam are as of 2025 two of the top languages in use at Immigration Court.
+In the San Francisco East Bay, a prime destination, Mayan languages flourish on the radio, local news outlets, and classrooms.